A-M-V.ORG

 After developing the high-fidelity prototype, I invited 5 participants to take part in a remote usability test.
 I prepared a test guide and took verbal/non-verbal cues that pointed out their frustrations due to the layout and features.
 I also asked follow-up questions at the end of the test to attain additional verbal feedback from the user.

-1. Users prioritize contests over videos, so I moved the featured event section to the top for immediate visibility.
+1. Users care more for contests than videos, the featured event section is moved to the top for immediate visibility.

 BEFORE